Nazareth Inscription

 The Nazareth Inscription or Nazareth decree is a marble tablet inscribed in Greek with an edict from an unnamed Caesar ordering capital punishment for anyone caught disturbing graves or tombs.
 It is dated on the basis of epigraphy to the first half of the 1st century AD.
 Its provenance is unknown, but a French collector acquired the stone from Nazareth.
 It is now in the collections of the Louvre.

 The text is read by scholars in the context of Roman law pertaining to exhumation and reburial, mentioned also by Pliny.
-The inscription is of interest to some authors for its indirect relationship to the historicity of Jesus, even though the text contains no reference to Jesus of Nazareth.
+The inscription is of interest to some authors for its indirect relationship to Jesus of Nazareth, even though the text contains no reference to him.
 A 2020 study of the marble's isotopes showed that the tablet came from a quarry in the Greek island of Kos, casting much doubt on the theory that it has any relationship to Jesus, and it may instead have been inscribed as a reaction to the desecration of the grave of the Kos tyrant Nikias circa 20 BCE.